 72. What is potential energy?

-Energy of position (attractive forces between molecules).
+The energy of position (attractive forces between molecules).
 Weak in gas state.
-Makes up most of internal energy in solids and liquids.
+Makes up most of the internal energy in solids and liquids.

 73. The Second Law of Thermodynamics is called conservation of energy and is described as?

-75. The stronger the cohesive forces the greater the?
+75. The stronger the cohesive forces, the greater the what?

 The ability of an object to transfer heat.
 A measure to quantify heat transfer between objects.